Brown Swiss

 The Brown Swiss or American Brown Swiss is an American breed of dairy cattle.
 Brown Swiss cattle derive from the traditional triple-purpose Braunvieh ("Swiss Brown") of the Alpine region of Europe.
 Today's Brown Swiss has diverged substantially from the Braunvieh.

-The Brown Swiss was selectively bred for dairy qualities only, so its draft and beef capabilities were lost.
-Milk yield was measured in 2013 at 10231 kg (22600 lb) per year.
-The milk has about 4% butterfat and 3.5% protein and is suitable for making cheese.
+The Brown Swiss was selectively bred for dairy qualities only, so its draft and beef capabilities have been lost.
+The milk has around 4% butterfat and 3.5% protein.
+It is suitable for making cheese.

-In the twentieth century the Brown Swiss became a world breed, with a global population estimated in 1990 at seven million head.
-It has been much used for cross-breeding and has influenced a number of modern breeds.
+In the twentieth century the Brown Swiss became a world breed.
+The world population of Brown Swiss is estimated at over 14 million making it the second largest dairy breed.
+It has been much used in cross-breeding and the Brown Swiss has influenced a number of modern breeds.

 In English "Swiss Brown" refers to the original Braunvieh breed, as opposed to "Brown Swiss" for the American breed.

-The breed is light brown with a white muzzle.
-Brown Swiss castle have many positive traits.
+The Brown Swiss is light brown with a white muzzle.
+The breed has many positive traits.
 They are adaptable, good breeders, hardy and can live many years.
 While late maturing, cows can still produce at 12-15 years of age and have a docile temperament.

-Brown Swiss are often crossed with other dairy and beef breeds helping to improve production and strength.
+Brown Swiss are often crossed with other dairy and beef breeds to help to improve production and strength.

 Brown Swiss cattle for sale and other breeds

-David Clarke Livestock supply other breeds of dairy and dual purpose cattle.
-These include British Friesian, Jersey, Fleckvieh and many more.
+David Clarke Livestock supply and deliver Brown Swiss cattle to farms across Ireland, the UK and Europe.
+Other breeds of dairy and dual purpose cattle are also sourced and supplied.
+These include British Friesian, Jersey, Fleckvieh and Holstein.

 Please contact our friendly team to discuss your requirements.